-- Reminder #1 – Don’t panic.
+- Reminder #1 — Don’t panic.
 There may be very good reasons for your student to change majors.
-He will be in good company.
+They will be in good company.

 - Reminder #2 — Talk to your student.
 Good communication, including good listening, is usually the best way to begin to tackle an issue with your college student.

 - Staying in the wrong major can be deadly.
 Your student will not be motivated and may not do well.
-Consider the alternative to making a change – your student may do poorly, leave school hating his major and his experiences, or leave school unprepared for the career he actually wants.
-As difficult as it may seem to change majors, if the decision is carefully weighed, it may be the wisest choice for your student – and he’ll need your support.
+Consider the alternative to making a change — your student may do poorly, leave school hating their major and their experiences, or leave school unprepared for the career they actually want.
+As difficult as it may seem to change majors, if the decision is carefully weighed, it may be the wisest choice for your student — and they’ll need your support.

-- Help your student think about why she chose her major in the first place.
-Did her reasons make sense then?
+- Help your student think about why they chose their major in the first place.
+Did the reasons make sense then?
 What has changed?

-- Help your student consider carefully his experiences in his current major.
-Is he bored in his classes?
-Dreading his classes?
+- Help your student consider carefully their experiences in their current major.
+Aare they bored in classes?
+Dreading classes?
 Doing poorly?
 Constantly thinking about alternatives?

 - Remind your student that choosing a major is not choosing a career.
 Many careers have many portals of entry.
-Help your student consider whether his current major might still lead to a different career than he originally considered.
+Help your student consider whether their current major might still lead to a different career than they originally considered.
 Help your student remember that most adults change careers several times during their working years.
 Your student’s major may lead to multiple paths.

 - Are there other alternatives to changing interests?
 Could your student consider a double major?
 A minor in another area?

-- Warn your student not to try to change his major on his own.
-Encourage him to talk to his academic advisor, career office, and faculty members in the new department.
-They may be able to help him prevent making costly mistakes.
+- Warn your student not to try to change major on their own.
+Encourage your student to talk to their academic advisor, career office, and faculty members in the new department.
+They may be able to help your student prevent making costly mistakes.

 - Continue to provide as much support for your student as you can.
-If she is considering a change of major, this may be a difficult time for her.
-She may be letting go of a dream.
-She may be unsure of her next step.
-She may also be excited to have discovered a new passion.
-Take your lead from her.
+If they are considering a change of major, this may be a difficult time.
+Your student may be letting go of a dream.
+They may be unsure of the next step.
+They may also be excited to have discovered a new passion.
+Take your lead from your student.
 Listen.
 Guide.
-And then step out of the way and let her take the reins.
+And then step out of the way and let them take the reins.